collocations.org

 We do not have the evidence to prove these claims.

-Scientists have found fresh evidence to suggest that a huge explosion led to the death of the dinosaurs.
+Scientists have found fresh evidence to suggest that a huge explosion led to the extinction.

 offer (sb), provide (sb with), show (sb)